 Additional required items

-- Three letters of recommendation are required and must be completed in the Recommendation Request section.
+- Two letters of recommendation are required and must be completed in the Recommendation Request section.
 Each recommender will receive an email with a link to complete a rating form and upload a letter.
 Suggested recommendation types include:

 - Academic (professor or faculty)